gemstone-source/gemstone-source.github.io/_posts/2023-02-11-photobomb.md

 image: /assets/img/photobomb/Photobomb.png
 ---

 This is [hackthebox](https://app.hackthebox.com/machines/Photobomb) easy rated machine designed to show the command injection for the user access and path injection knowledge for the root user.
-In this box i will show three ways of how to be root user.
+In this box i will show different ways of how to be root user.
 Lets start.
 ## Enumeration
 ### Nmap Scan